-- 1 From the watch face, select UP to view the notifications widget. - 2 Select START, and select a notification. - 3 Select DOWN for more options. - 4 Select BACK to return to the previous screen.
+- 1 From the clock, select UP to view the notifications widget. - 2 Select START, and select a notification. - 3 If necessary, select DOWN to scroll through the contents of the notification. - 4 Select BACK to return to the previous screen.